0xWerz/CTF-writeups/HTB/Machines/undetected/undetected.md

 ![pwd_decode](/img/pwd_decode.png)

 So just like the function we’ve taken the values of backdoor, then converted from Little Endian to Hex and then XOR’d it.
 The result is the root password.

+template: [gchq](https://gchq.github.io/CyberChef/#recipe=Swap_endianness('Hex',31,true)From_Hex('Auto')XOR(%7B'option':'Hex','string':'96'%7D,'Standard',false)&input=MHhhNQoweGE5ZjQKMHhiY2YwYjVlMwoweGIyZDZmNGEwZmRhMGIzZDYKMHhmZGIzZDZlNwoweGY3YmJmZGM4CjB4YTRiM2EzZjMKMHhmMGU3YWJkNg)

 ```bash
 [werz@Arch root]$ ssh root@10.10.11.146